 Highgate boasts a rich collection of co-curricular offerings.
 Whether a pupil is interested in playing an instrument or singing in a choir, performing in a drama production, playing a sport or joining a society or club, there is something for everyone.
 Further information on societies and clubs, music, drama and sport is here.

 Each pupil is placed on arrival in Year 9 in one of the twelve Houses.
 The House is the social and pastoral group within which each will remain throughout their time at Highgate.
-Each Housemaster, assisted by a team of tutors, is responsible for monitoring the progress and welfare of the members of his or her house and for liaison with parents.
+Each Head of House, assisted by a team of Tutors, is responsible for monitoring the progress and welfare of the members of his or her house and for liaison with parents.
 The house system establishes a basis for lasting friendship and each house has its own distinct identity forged in a varied programme of friendly inter-house activities and competitions.

 Pupils in Year 7 and 8 are placed into a Form Group of around 20-22 pupils under the care of a Form Tutor.
 Pupils are encouraged to take part in inter-form competitions and activities and to contribute to the weekly assembly and tutorial programme.
 The pastoral care of the pupils and the work of the Form Tutors are overseen by the Head of Lower School, who is supported by a Head of Year 7 and a Head of Year 8.
 The pastoral teams in Year 7 & 8 aim to ensure that all pupils enjoy a successful transition from the world of primary education to the environment and opportunities of secondary school.
 Parents are welcome to contact the appropriate Head of Year at any time if they have any queries or concerns about their child.

 Education is a shared venture, and we wish to establish a close partnership with parents.
-Day-to-day contact between home and school is through the Head of Year (Years 7 & 8) and Housemaster (Years 9-13).
-Academic progress is monitored by the regular awarding of grades for academic effort and achievement.
-Tutors will review these with pupils, offering encouragement and, where necessary, strategies for improvement.
+Day-to-day contact between home and school is through the Head of Year (Years 7 & 8) and Head of House (Years 9-13).
+Academic progress is monitored by regular learning reviews.
+Tutors will analyse feedback from teachers with pupils, offering encouragement and, where necessary, strategies for improvement.
 Full reports are sent to parents at regular intervals as a formal record of their child's progress.
-For convenience, grades and reports are also available to view on the electronic Parent Portal.
+Learning reviews and reports are also made available to view on the electronic Parent Portal.
 In addition, each year-group has an annual parents' consultation meeting at which all the teaching staff are present to discuss academic matters.

-The School and the HSPA also organise a series of pastoral presentations and discussions each year, covering such areas as internet safety, substance abuse, managing the party scene and dealing with exam stress.
+The School and the HSPA also organise a series of pastoral presentations and discussions each year, covering such areas as internet safety, mental health and well-being, dealing with exam stress and managing screentime and social media.
 See also Parents' Associations.